amaldeeppj/Learn/Nov/AWS/notes.md

         * CMK - customer managed keys
     key will be used to encrypt the ec2(resource) by the hypervisor hypervisor will contact KMS for the key
-    KMS will create a random value `data key` and will encrypt with CMK -> data key
-    KMS will pass the `data key` and encrypted `data key` to the hypervisor hypervisor will keep the encrypted `data key` as metadata inside created volume hypervisor will store the `data key` given by KMS hypervisor will encrypt the data inside volume with `data key` on the fly(while transferring data)
+    KMS will create a random value `data key` and will encrypt with CMK -> encrypted `data key` KMS will pass the `data key` and encrypted `data key` to the hypervisor hypervisor will keep the encrypted `data key` as metadata inside created volume hypervisor will store the `data key` given by KMS hypervisor will encrypt the data inside volume with `data key` on the fly(while transferring data) hypervisor will decrypt the data inside volume with `data key` on the fly(while transferring data) `data key` will be removed from hypervisor while stopping the ec2, but ebs volume will remain there while starting the ec2, hypervisor will create the instance(most probably in a different node) but, will attach the old volume to new instance but the `data key` is not available to decrypt the existing volume hypervisor will fetch the encrypted `data key` from the volume and will send it to KMS the volume cannot be decrypted if CMK is removed from KMS if CMK is present and IAM user has permission, KMS will decrypt the encrypted `data key` with CMK and will send it back to the hypervisor encryption and decryptin is symmetric, key is data key

+    while migrating a decrypted volume to a different region, we need to chose a key at the destination. the data will be decrypted from source and send to destination at destination, the volume will be again encrypted with new key selected

+    secret 0

+    how its decrypted? - symmetric?